UBC-MDS/DSCI_532-boston-crime-rate/doc/Milestone2.md

 ![](../img/milestone_screenshots/screen_shot_landg.png)

-The this tab has a similar functionality, however now you there is an additional function to filter by any particular neighbourhoods.
+This tab has a similar functionality, however now you there is an additional function to filter by any particular neighbourhoods.

 ![](../img/milestone_screenshots/screen_shot_crimgfilt.png) ![](../img/milestone_screenshots/screen_shot_monthgfilt.png) ![](../img/milestone_screenshots/screen_shot_neighbourgfilt.png)